nus-cs2103-AY2122S1/ip/docs/README.md

 Pressing N will wipe data currently stored.
 ```
-At this point, the user is expected to enter in `Y` or `N` (lower case accepted). `Y` will attempt a partial load of the data files, and Tiger will load the subset of tasks which can be recovered.
+At this point, the user is expected to enter in `Y` or `N` (lower case accepted). `Y` will attempt to load the subset of tasks which can be recovered.

 Example: `Y`